katreinhart/replicant-api/readme.md

 # Replicant Registration API

-RESTful API with Replicants and Blade Runners resource, as well as a Retirements resource.
+RESTful API with Replicants and Blade Runners resources, as well as a Retirements resource.
-This API is designed for the LAPD to keep track of Replicants and tracking Blade Runner retirements.
+This API is designed for the LAPD to keep track of Replicants and tracking Blade Runners' retirements thereof.

 ### Replicant Resource

-When a new Replicant is discovered or found to be in violation, send a POST request to the /replicants resource with the following information:
+When a new Replicant is discovered, or found to be in violation and in need of retirement, send a POST request to the /replicants resource with the following information:
 * Name (if known)
 * Serial number
 * Model